 • Late September: Notification to nominators of committee decisions

-• November: Fellows Luncheon during ASHE 2025 Annual Conference
+• November: Fellows Induction Ceremony during ASHE 2026 Annual Conference in San Juan

 Nomination Requirements